jgaye/cv-organizer/README.md

 # cv-organizer
-Organise and build a resume from your stored experience descriptions
+Web tool to organise and build your resume from stored experiences

+I am using the [Snowflake method for software projects by Paweł Świątkowski](http://katafrakt.me/2017/04/29/snowflake-method-for-software-projects/) to compose this document